 Thutter stared into the darkness of the burrow’s far end.
 “I-I don’t know yet, Mama,” he said, trying hard to see his mother in the blackness that filled the earthy nest.
 She was there somewhere, her velvety auburn coat blending with the shadows.

-“Now, child, the Glade’s a pretty safe place,” replied Mama McClutter, “but I want to know where I can find you.”
+“Now, child, I know that the Glade’s a pretty safe place, but I want to know where I can find you.”

 “Yes, Mama.
 I’ll holler down before we head out.
-I promise,” said Thutter.
+I promise.”

 The last word had barely escaped Thutter’s lips when he turned and scampered over to the dirt hole in the ceiling.
 It was the only entrance to the McClutter nest from above, but, perhaps more importantly, the exit was Thutter’s only path to the Glade and his waiting friends.

 Speaking of friends, it wouldn’t be a stretch to say that young Thutter McClutter had only two of those these days.
 The first was a proud little rodent named Scruffy.
-Thutter met the sandy-haired beach mouse, whose black-tipped ears and tail made him somewhat unique among his kind, during the dark hours of a terrible storm.
-The two had huddled together under the shelter of a palmetto bush for quite some time on that night, becoming fast friends in the process.
+Thutter met the sandy-haired beach mouse, whose black-tipped ears and tail made him stand out a bit among his kind, during the dark hours of a terrible storm.
+The two had huddled together under the shelter of a palmetto bush for quite some time throughout that stormy night, becoming fast friends in the process.

-The shrew’s other friend, a mole named Patch, who got his name from a small spot of white hair on his otherwise grey head, was a fellow insectivore.
-It was Scruffy who actually introduced Patch to Thutter, but nowadays the threesome enjoyed each other’s company equally.
+The shrew’s other friend, an intelligent and thoughtful mole named Patch, who got his name from a small spot of white hair on his otherwise grey head, was a fellow insectivore.
+It was Scruffy who actually introduced Patch to Thutter, but nowadays the three furry critters enjoyed each other’s company equally.
 Most every night Patch and Scruffy made their way over to the cozy Knoll-of-the-Glade, home of the McClutters, to meet up with Thutter.
 This night would be no exception.

-As Scruffy poked his head through a small opening in the hollowed-out log, which sat just above the McClutter hole, he called out, “Hey, Thutter, you in there?”
+Scruffy poked his head through a small opening in the hollowed-out log, which sat just above the McClutter hole.
+“Hey, Thutter, you in there?” he called.

-The mouse heard nothing in response, but a moment later, he spied a tiny, cone-shaped nose and a pair of glass-button eyes.
+The mouse heard no response, but a moment later, he spied a tiny, cone-shaped nose and a pair of glass-button eyes.
 They were peering out at him from a most inconspicuous breach in the log’s bottom.
 “There you are.
-It’s about time,” said Scruffy.
+It’s about time,” he said upon recognizing his friend.

-“Sorry, Scruff!” replied Thutter as he made his way out of the well-concealed hole.
+“Sorry, Scruff,” said Thutter as he made his way out of the well-concealed hole.
 “You know my mother.
 She won’t let me out until it’s completely dark.”

 Scruffy said nothing as he backed out of the log.
-Thutter, meanwhile, shook his cinnamon coat, freeing it of the moist dirt that he’d gathered on his way up.
-Following the mouse out of the log, he spied the only other critter that called him friend these days.
+Thutter, meanwhile, shook his cinnamon coat, freeing it of the moist dirt that he’d gathered on his way up, and followed his friend.
+Once outside, he spied the only other critter that called him friend these days.
 “Hi ya, Patch!”